To support employees and enhance access to campus, the University has established an annual Commuter Subsidy program for eligible employees.

 Yes, payments are subject to applicable payroll taxes and deductions.

-Are there any restrictions on how eligible staff and faculty spend their commuter subsidy?
+Are there any restrictions on how eligible staff spend their commuter subsidy?

-Eligible staff and faculty may use their Commuter Subsidy to defray any costs associated with commuting to and from in-person work locations.
-Eligible staff and faculty will determine how best to use their Commuter Subsidy.
+Eligible staff members may use their Commuter Subsidy to defray any costs associated with commuting to and from in-person work locations.
+Eligible staff members will determine how best to use their Commuter Subsidy.

 What existing parking or commuter options exist that employees should be aware of?

-The University of Texas at Austin strongly supports efforts to reduce congestion and curb vehicle pollution in the Austin area.
-The University has established several sustainable transportation options that seek to reduce the use of single-occupancy vehicles: buses, carpooling, carsharing, bicycling, and flexible parking.
+The University supports efforts to reduce congestion and curb vehicle pollution in the Austin area.
+The University has established several transportation options that seek to reduce the use of single-occupancy vehicles: buses, carpooling, carsharing, bicycling, and flexible parking.
 UT faculty, staff, and students get fare-free access to all CapMetro’s 70+ routes throughout the city including the UT shuttles with their UT ID cards.
 At UT, it only takes two to join a carpool, and those that register their carpool get an array of benefits: reserved parking spaces, reduced permit fees, free garage parking, and enrollment in the Guaranteed Ride Home program, providing Lyft ride homes in the event of an emergency.
 Teaming up with Zipcar, UT has placed a variety of cars throughout campus that members can rent by the hour or by the day.
 Gas, insurance, and maintenance are included.
 For those that bike to campus, UT provides free registration to increase the chance of bike recovery if stolen or impounded.
-Seven MetroBike stations and free bike Fixit Stations are available throughout campus for bike rentals and repairs.
-UT also supports those on a hybrid schedule who only come to campus occasionally by offering discounted garage parking through the Occasional Parking and Parking Perks programs.
+Two MetroBike stations and five free bike Fixit Stations are available throughout campus for bike rentals and repairs.
+UT also supports those who come to campus occasionally by offering discounted garage parking through the Occasional Parking program.

 Who should I contact if I think I am eligible but was not provided a commuter subsidy?

-The program is expected to continue annually with eligible employees receiving their Commuter Subsidy in the November time frame.
+The program is expected to continue annually.
 Eligibility criteria may change year over year and the program is subject to budget considerations.